2snufkin/cardiologs/README.md

+# ECG Delineation Analysis Server
+This app is a  HTTP server that analyzes electrocardiography (ECG) delineation data and provides measurements to a physician.

+## Introduction
+The server is designed to receive delineation files via a POST request to /delineation endpoint.
+Upon receiving a delineation file, the server performs the following analyses:

+Counts the number of P waves tagged as "premature" and the number of QRS complexes tagged as "premature".
+Calculates the mean heart rate of the recording based on the frequency at which QRS complexes appear.
+Determines the minimum and maximum heart rates along with the time at which they occurred.

+## How to use the application
+For this application, you will need to have a Python on your machine
 ### Step 1: Clone the Flask Project
 Clone the Flask project from the Git repository using the `git clone` command:
 ```bash